-I lived in China as a TEFOL instructor at a Chinese boarding school for a year when I was still in college.
+I lived in China as an instructor at a Chinese boarding school for a year when I was still in college.
 Among all the cultural differences I observed, I couldn’t help but notice how different the Chinese students who lived on the campus related to each other compared to American students I had observed before.
+Their sense of community is different and its very noticeable.

 In the class, no one was ever left out of activities.
 Even if it was obvious certain students didn’t get along, it was never an option to not include everyone in activities.
 Being part of the group was a given for them.